iyioon/iyioon-notes/README.md

 # Welcome to iyioon notes

-This is my digital garden where I share everything I learn during my time in NUS.
+This is my digital garden where I store everything I learn during my time in NUS.

 My computer science journey: